manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 1. Efficiency - how long does user take to achieve text (Expert)
 2. Accuracy - how many users does users commit while executing a task (Expert)
-3. Learnability - How long does user take to reach expertise
+3. Learnability - How long does user take to reach expertise.
-4. Memorability - users abiility to use interface over time
+4. Memorability - users abiility to remember on how to use interface over time.
-5. Satisfaction - Cognitive load, how many actually download the app? - Social desirability bias
+5. Satisfaction - Cognitive load, how many actually download the app? - Social desirability bias.

 Important things needed to address the research.
 - What data are you gathering?
 - What are you evaluating ?
-- What approach will you use?
+- What approach will you use to evaluate?

 ## Evaluation Timeline